Tony Maimone

-Tony Maimone (born September 27, 1952) is a bass guitarist, producer, and recording engineer, who lives in Brooklyn, New York.
+Tony Maimone (born September 27, 1952) is an American bass guitarist, producer, and recording engineer, who lives in Brooklyn, New York.

 He was a member of Pere Ubu from the mid-1970s to the early 1990s, often playing with the drummer Scott Krauss.
 They were dubbed by a critic "one of the great unheralded rhythm sections in all of rock".
 He is known as one of the former members of They Might Be Giants from 1992 until 1996.

-Maimone has also worked with Bob Mould, Frank Black, The Mekons, They Might Be Giants and Jon Langford.
+Maimone has also worked with Bob Mould, Frank Black, The Mekons and Jon Langford.

 Maimone currently resides in Brooklyn, New York, where he owns and operates Studio G Brooklyn, a recording studio with Joel Hamilton.
 He has produced and/or engineered/played on albums for artists including No Grave Like The Sea, The Book of Knots, Ani DiFranco, The Dixons and The Shondes, Felili, Destronauts, Laura Brennemen, Will James, Bob Kidney, Lord Ward, Peg Simone, Gachupin, Jon Langford, Cock Lorge, Sam Johnson, Steve Northeast, Shark?, Golem, Revel Switch, Mike Watt, Megan Reilly, Zigitros, Fai Baba and CC Carana.

 Currently, he is playing with Megan Reilly, Home and Garden, Book Of Knots, CC Carana, Sasha Dobson, and No Grave Like The Sea.